 At this point, I remember feeling completely overwhelmed and exhilarated at the same time.
 How can I get them to see the groups of 35?
 I decided to show them what they already knew.
 We went back over the other problems in the string.

 “We know that 35 x 20 is 700.
 We talked about how multiplication can mean ‘groups of’.
-We can see the ten groups of 35 and the 4 groups of 49.
-How many groups of 35 do we need?”
+We can see the twenty groups of 35.
+How many more groups of 35 do we need?”

 Someone said, “I think we need to do 35 times 4, not just plus 4.”